 Shock Wave petunias will have smaller blooms, but Tidal Wave and Easy Wave petunias have larger blooms that are more comparable to Supertunias’ flowers.

 4. Growing habits

 Wave petunias are known to be vigorous spreaders.
 They are often used as a groundcover for this reason.
-Sometimes, if not trimmed back periodically, their long vines may get strangely.
+Sometimes, if not trimmed back periodically, their long vines may get straggly.

-Some Supertunias, such as Supertunia Vista, will spread close to the length of a wave petunia, stretching as far as 3-4 in some cases!
+Some Supertunias, such as the Supertunia Vista series, will spread close to the length of a wave petunia, stretching as far as 3-4 feet in some cases!
 Supertunias will also mound considerably, growing to as high as 2 feet tall.